The most beautiful peaks

 Approaching the scree before Lake Gombetta

-• From Saint-Jean: If you are looking for an affordable peak while having young children in tow, the prince’s choice is Punta Della Regina.
-It must come down to Weismatten with the chairlift of the same name, and take the 3A trail which first leads to a grassy basin with a pond (where, if you wish, you can stop without continuing further) and then, with a short climb, arrives at Punta della Regina, very scenic peak but at the same time devoid of the slightest risk.
+From Saint Jean: If you are looking for an affordable peak while having small children in tow, the prince’s choice is Punta Della Regina (“Queen’s Point”).
+You have to get to Weismatten by the chairlift of the same name, and take TRAIL 3A , which first leads to a grassy basin with a small lake (where, if you wish, you can stop without continuing further) and then, with a short ascent, arrives at Punta della Regina, a very scenic peak but at the same time devoid of the slightest risk.
 In Weismatten is the Carlo Mollino/Casa Capriata hut, where you can refresh yourself before or after the walk.

 Back to the list